 In keeping with the General Principles on the Structure of the Liturgy, Liturgical Music Today (1982) offers the following guidelines on "Recorded Music."

 - The liturgy is a complex use of signs expressed by living human beings.
 Music, being preeminent among those signs, ought to be "live".
-While recorded music, therefore, might be used to advantage outside the liturgy as an aid in the teaching of new music, it should, as a general norm, never be used within the liturgy to replace the congregation, the choir, the organist or other instrumentalists.
+While recorded music, therefore, might be used to advantage outside the liturgy as an aid in the teaching of new music, as a general norm it should never be used within the liturgy to replace the congregation, the choir, the organist or other instrumentalists.

 The Unity Candle